saibalusulapalem/playgroundtools/README.md

 ```
 $ playground config edit api.folders "[\"api\", \"api/routers\"]"
 ```

+Invoking `playground-gui` will open the interactive GUI, allowing for the creation and deletion of playgrounds.

 ## Configuration and Settings
 Settings for a playground can be configured via its `settings.json` file.